pnkfelix/pnkfx-blog/source/_drafts/2015-12-31-gc-and-rust-part-2-roots-of-the-problem.markdown

 exactly one `Handle` value on the "Stack" or "Rust Heap."
 This leads to some troubling questions.

- * What happens when you clone `boxed_o`: does that need to create a new entry in the hidden `handles` array?
+ * What happens when you clone the box referenced by the local variable `o`: does that need to create a new entry in the hidden `handles` array?

- * How about if you instead dropped `boxed_o` -- does that clear the `handles` entry at index 2?
+ * How about if you instead dropped `o` -- does that clear the `handles` entry at index 2?

    * If not, when/how will the root set be updated appropriately?